2025 Awami League ban protests: Background

-Meanwhile, Hasnat Abdullah of the National Citizens' Party alleged that India held several meetings with Bangladesh to politically rehabilitate the Awami League, a claim that triggered political controversy.
-That same night, Abdullah announced a sit-in protest from 10 PM in front of Interim Chief Adviser Muhammad Yunus’ official residence, the State Guest House Jamuna, demanding the trial and ban of the Awami League.
+Meanwhile, Hasnat Abdullah of the National Citizen Party alleged that India held several meetings with Bangladesh to politically rehabilitate the Awami League, a claim that triggered political controversy.
+That same night, Abdullah announced a sit-in protest from 10 PM in front of Chief Adviser Muhammad Yunus's official residence, the State Guest House Jamuna, demanding the trial and ban of the Awami League.

-According to analysts, the movement emerged due to the lack of effective prosecution for crimes committed during the uprising and the public’s unwillingness to accept the Awami League’s return to national politics.
+According to analysts, the movement emerged due to the lack of effective prosecution for crimes committed during the uprising and the public's unwillingness to accept the Awami League's return to national politics.

 There were clear indications that the government was unwilling to ban the party, a stance that aligned with the views of the Bangladesh Nationalist Party.
 Notably, the Awami League had been banned twice before.
-Its predecessor, the All-Pakistan Awami League, was first banned in 1958 during martial law imposed by Pakistan’s interim President Iskander Mirza, and again on 26 March 1971 during Operation Searchlight before the start of the Bangladesh Liberation War.
+Its predecessor, the All-Pakistan Awami League, was first banned in 1958 during martial law imposed by Pakistan's interim President Iskander Mirza, and again on 26 March 1971 during Operation Searchlight before the start of the Bangladesh Liberation War.

-Following Hasina's deposition, Shafiqur Rahman, Amir of the Jamaat-e-Islami (which had been banned as a political party by the Hasina administration in 2018 & as an organisation in the peak of the anti-government protests), demanded that the Awami League be banned, but BNP leader Ruhul Kabir Rizvi & Jatiya Party leader GM Quader supported the participation of Awami League in the polls.
-Bangladesh Army chief Waker-Uz-Zaman had reportedly stated that the participation of a 'refined' Awami League led by leaders with 'clean' image like Shirin Sharmin Chaudhury, Sheikh Fazle Noor Taposh & Saber Hossain Chowdhury is necessary to ensure that the elections are 'free, fair & inclusive'.
+Following Hasina's deposition, Shafiqur Rahman, Amir of the Bangladesh Jamaat-e-Islami (which had been banned as a political party by the Hasina administration in 2018 and as an organisation in the peak of the anti-government protests), demanded that the Awami League be banned, but BNP member Ruhul Kabir Rizvi and Jatiya Party (Ershad) leader GM Quader supported the participation of Awami League in the polls.
+Bangladesh Army chief Waker-Uz-Zaman had reportedly stated that the participation of a refined Awami League led by leaders with clean image like Shirin Sharmin Chaudhury, Sheikh Fazle Noor Taposh and Saber Hossain Chowdhury is necessary to ensure that the elections are "free, fair & inclusive".
 However, student agitators placed within the interim government like Mahfuj Alam bitterly opposed the participation of the Awami League in the polls.
 Nahid Islam also voiced his opposition to participation of the Awami League in the polls, unless its leaders are put on trial for the July massacre.
 He stated that any attempt to relaunch the so-called refined Awami League in the elections amounts to foreign interference.
-A petition demanding a ban on the Awami League & its associates of the Grand Alliance filed by the student agitators had been turned down by the Appellate Division.
+A petition demanding a ban on the Awami League and its associates of the Grand Alliance filed by the student agitators had been turned down by the Appellate Division.

 History

 Protest Program (8–9 May)

 On the night of 8 May 2025, at 10 PM, a sit-in and protest began in front of the Jamuna Building.
-The protest was joined by the National Citizens' Party, Bangladesh Democratic Students' Council, July Unity, and Inquilab Mancha.
+The protest was joined by the National Citizen Party, Bangladesh Democratic Students' Council, July Unity, and Inqilab Moncho.